honoka428/housie/README.md

 # housie

-This React Native iOS application is a family planning management tool for parents.
+This React Native iOS app is a family planning management tool for parents.

 ## Available development commands:
 ```bash